+A CDL that has been downgraded for Medical Certification requires a visit to a DL Office to be upgraded.
 A CDL that was downgraded to a driver license (DL) solely for failure to provide a valid medical variance or medical examiners certificate, may be upgraded back to their previous CDL status (including restrictions and endorsements) without taking CDL knowledge and skills exams provided the following:

 Change Commercial Operation Status Category

 Drivers who are changing their operation status category must visit the Driver License office if a restriction must be added or removed from the CDL.

 If a driver self-certified to Category 3 – Non-Excepted Intrastate and now meets the qualification of Category 1 – Non-Excepted Interstate.
 The driver will need to visit the driver license office to remove the intrastate restriction and certify to interstate CDL qualifications.
 The driver will also be required to present a medical examiners certificate and pay the applicable transaction fee.